scipy-conference/scipy_proceedings/papers/aero_ef_logue/aero_ef_logue.rst

 Note:

-* A uniform probability estimate would yield a score of 23.935
+* A uniform probability estimate would yield a score of 23.935, not zero.

 * To get a perfect 100 score participants would need to be both 100% correct and 100% confident of every estimation.